CO2 Performance ladder

 Renewi uses a CO2-management system according to the CO2-Performance ladder level 4 and is certified for this.
 In this way we provide better insight, clear reduction targets, communication and participation in the value chain and contribute to a more sustainable society.
 The CO2-Performance Ladder is an instrument to stimulate companies to reduce GHG emissions consciously in its own business operations and in its value chain.
 The instrument involves energy saving, efficient materials use and the use of sustainable energy sources.
 The CO2-Performance Ladder is managed by the Foundation for Climate-Friendly Procurement & Entrepreneurship (SKAO).
 The information and documents below demonstrate this method.

-- reduce 50% of its Scope 1 and 2 by 2030 (FY31),
+- Reduce 42% of its Scope 1 and 2 by 2030 (FY31) compared to base year FY22

 - Futher optimizing processes on site,

-- Carbon capture.
+- Carbon capture & storage/utilisation

-A more detailed description of the performance, management system and planned actions can be found in the management reports:
+A more detailed description of the performance, management system, and planned actions can be found in the management reports:

-Insight into the CO2 footprint FY24
+Insight into the CO2 footprint FY25

 Results for FY25 show that Renewi continues to make progress in reducing its CO2 footprint.
-Total Scope 1 and 2 emissions decreased further to 460,924 tCO2e, maintaining a steady downward trend since the FY22 baseline.
+Total Scope 1 and 2 emissions decreased further to 460,924 tCO2maintaining a steady downward trend since the FY22 baseline.
 These results reflect both structural improvements, the maturing of ongoing decarbonisation initiatives, and a lower overall throughput.

 The year-on-year reduction is driven by a number of factors.
 Firstly, FY25 saw a significant increase in renewable electricity coverage across our sites, rising from 52% to 70%.
 By then end of FY25, electricity consumption at all Belgian Commercial Waste sites was fully covered with green certificates, and coverage at Dutch Commercial Waste sites had reached 99.6%.
 At the same time, we continued the gradual shift towards cleaner fuels in our fleet and operations through the slow but steady adaptation of HVO and other biofuel alternatives, combined with a reduction in natural gas consumption in favour of electricity.
 Process-related emissions also fell, partly due to the natural decline in methane emissions from landfills and partly due to the impact of the Green Gas project at CWNL.